buildpacks/tekton-integration/README.md

-# tekton-integration
+# Tekton Integration

-The purpose of this repository is solely to provide the means for testing the integration between [Tekton][tekton] and the [Lifecycle][lifecycle].
+The purpose of this repository is solely to provide the means for testing and developing the integration between [Tekton][tekton] and the [Lifecycle][lifecycle].

 The Tekton task definitions can be found in the Tekton Catalog as...